- High-tech interior

-The 2019 Ram 1500 doesn’t laugh at cheap gas, but it chuckles in its general direction–t least when fitted with one of two mild-hybrid engines choices available.
+The 2019 Ram 1500 doesn’t laugh at cheap gas, but it chuckles in its general direction–at least when fitted with one of two mild-hybrid engines choices available.

 Overall, we rate the Ram 1500 at 6 out of 10, with a point above average for its slick-shifting 8-speed automatic.
 (Read more about how we rate cars.)

-For now, the only Ram 1500s we’ve driven have been equipped with a familiar 5.7-liter V-8 rated at 395 horsepower and 401 pound-feet of torque.
+The Ram 1500s we’ve driven most often have been equipped with a familiar 5.7-liter V-8 rated at 395 horsepower and 401 pound-feet of torque.
 The V-8 is a smooth, sonorous operator that provides the hefty Ram with good acceleration and the ability to tow up to 12,750 pounds, at least when ordered up with the right array of axle and body configurations.

 For an extra grand, the available mild-hybrid system Ram dubs eTorque adds 130 lb-ft of torque with the V-8, 90 lb-ft with the standard 305-hp V-6 to help out with low-speed acceleration and to reduce the gas engine’s workload.